-Adoption Focus is connected to regional and national groups, including PermanenceWestMids; the regional Adoption Leadership & Special Guardianship Board; the Midlands Family Placement Group; and the Consortium of Voluntary Adoption Agencies.
+Adoption Focus is connected to regional and national groups, including PermanenceWestMids; the regional Adoption Leadership & Special Guardianship Board; the Midlands Family Placement Group; the Midlands Together Collaboration; and the Consortium of Voluntary Adoption Agencies.
 Through this involvement, the Agency has a thorough understanding of need and priorities, which enables strategic planning of service development and delivery.